 Cybersecurity was announced as one of the biggest threats to businesses this year, with owners stressing about the detrimental effects it would have.

-The fastest-growing form of crime on the Earth, there’s no wonder that people are hooking up cybersecurity measures left, right, and centre.
+The fastest-growing form of crime on the Earth, there’s no wonder that people are hooking up cybersecurity measures left, right and center.

 But, guys, here’s the thing: when it comes to IT threats, you need to look at what’s happening on the inside, too – and when I say inside, I mean inside your business.

-According to Dial a Nerd, internal threats are also on the increase as employees fail to follow good security measures – like that scenario in Mr Robot which saw a musician give away free CDs that would infiltrate people’s PCs and take control.
+According to Dial a Nerd, internal threats are also on the increase as employees fail to follow good security measures – like that scene in Mr. Robot which saw a musician give away free CDs that would infiltrate people’s PCs and take control.